msimonin/g5k-notebook/README.md

 username: MYLOGIN
 password: MYPASSWORD
 ' > ~/.restfully/api.grid5000.fr.yml && chmod 600 ~/.restfully/api.grid5000.fr.yml

 ```

+> Don't forget to adapt your path to restfully forlder.

 * ```-v $SSH_AUTH_SOCK:/ssh-agent``` and ```-e SSH_AUTH_SOCK=/ssh-agent ``` will allow the SSH client in your container to use the SSH agent of your host machine.

 * ```-e RESTFULLY_CONFIG="/.restfully/api.grid5000.fr.yml"``` tells ```restfully``` to use the previously mounted file as base configuration.

+> Don't forget to adapt the name of the sepectific grid5000 restfully file.

 * ```-e USER=msimonin``` sets the USER variable (used by ```xp5k```) for ssh connection to Grid'5000.

+> Don't forget to set your Grid'5000 username.

 ## On Mac OS using ```docker-machine```